survivejs/site/posts/71-inferno-interview.md

 Thanks for the interview Dominic!
 If there's one thing that sets Inferno apart from my point of view, it's how it expands function based components through a beautifully designed hook system.
 That solves a major pain point for me even if it's not standard React code.

-You should check out [Inferno on GitHub](https://github.com/trueadm/inferno/) to learn more about the project and those hooks.
+You should check out [the official site](https://infernojs.org/) and [Inferno on GitHub](https://github.com/trueadm/inferno/) to learn more about the project and those hooks.
 Maybe 2017 is the big year for Inferno.